alxndrTL/mamba.py/README.md

 - `example_llm.ipynb` : load a Mamba model with pretrained weights (from 130M to 2.8B from HuggingFace)
 - `example_e2e_training.ipynb` : an end-to-end training example where a Mamba model is employed as a world model for a simple 3-3 grid game (training is not completed, the model should be larger).

 If you want a full training example (like in llama2.c), you can check the [othello_mamba repo](https://github.com/alxndrTL/othello_mamba) I've done.
-With this repo, you can train a Mamba from scratch, use `bfloat16`, easily swipe it with a Transformer, come up with your own data, etc ...
+With this repo, you can train a Mamba or a Jamba from scratch, use `bfloat16`, easily swipe it with a Transformer, come up with your own data, etc ...

 ___
 ## Performances